hassanlatif/email-backend/README.md

 |-|-|-|
 | code | Status code returned from the server  |
 | message | Status message returned from the server  |
-| details | more details and possibly actions required by the user to remove error
+| details | more details and possibly actions required by the user to correct the error

 Theres status codes are currently limited to the following three types: